In-house Laboratory for Pets

 - Pets, especially cats, are great at suppressing their symptoms, keeping them hidden from their owners and veterinarians.
 Sometimes wellness testing is the only way to know for sure if your pet has an illness.

 - It is important to be proactive when it comes to your pet’s health.
-Wellness visits are a great way to help maintain your pet’s good health, rather than testing when a pet appears sick.
-Focused on early detection, wellness testing is essential to preventing serious disease.
+Wellness visits are a great way to help maintain your pet’s good health, rather only than testing when a pet appears sick.
+Wellness testing, with a focus on early detection, is essential to preventing serious disease.

 - As your pet’s age and weight increases, they become more at risk for illness.
 Wellness testing determines a baseline for your pet that can be used to monitor their health as they age.